Progress report for FNE21-978

 Objective 3: Compiling a list of enterprise-specific yields and income received for the sale of one acre of African eggplant, including sales through retail and wholesale marketplaces.

-All enterprise-specific sales of African eggplant will be maintained throughout the project life in physical (where possible) and digital form.
-Beginning with the expected first sales of African eggplant in June 2021, daily sales logs will be maintained noting the primary market channel (wholesale, retail, etc), the types of unit sold (per pound, 15 lb/box, etc), the number of each unit sold, and the price received.
+Methods and Measurements: Starting with the first harvest of African eggplant at the end of June 2021, the farm team measured all yields of African eggplant through daily yield logs.
+All enterprise-specific sales of African eggplant were maintained throughout the project life in physical (where possible) and digital form.
+Beginning with the first sales of African eggplant in June 2022, weekly sales logs were maintained noting the primary market channel (wholesale, retail, etc), the types of unit sold (per pound, 15 lb/box, etc), the number of each unit sold, and the price received.

 Objective 4: Creating an African eggplant enterprise budget that shows per unit gross margins and net profit/loss for the enterprise.